I recently watched a Youtube video (not a surprise, I spend waaaay more time on Youtube than I should) that was about being a bad adult.

 So they usually end up in a laundry basket marked “To do”….until the basket becomes too full to close.

-Then I MIGHT sort them….or I find somewhere else to put them.
+Then I MIGHT sort them… or I find somewhere else to

 Another chore really, I hate emptying bins so I will usually cram it so full that when it comes time to empty, you can barely get the stuff out.